Bayer's Retinal Pioneers Programme

 - Current and future technologies in medical retina

-EYLEA (aflibercept) 8 mg: Real-world insights from US and UK clinicians
+EYLEA (aflibercept) 8 mg: Real-world insights

 These short videos feature insights from a variety of clinicians who are using EYLEA 8 mg in clinical practice for licensed indications.
 Each video includes early experiences and key learnings from real-world cases, designed to aid understanding and help facilitate best practice for EYLEA 8 mg in UK clinical practice.